Computer Maintenance for Consignment Software

 2. Run the Microsoft Malicious Software Removal Tool.

 3. Computer Resources: An older computer with limited resources is a likely suspect.
 Right click on My Computer and click Properties to view PC resources.
-Have at least 1 gig of RAM for XP, 4 gigs for Vista/7/8/10/11.
-Increase RAM memory to 8-16 gigs and see if the problem stops.
+Have at least 4 gigs or RAM memory.
+Increase RAM to 8-16 gigs and see if the problem stops.
 This may require the assistance of a local IT service.
 Ignoring this issue will allow the problem to continue.

 4. Unneeded Programs: Right click on the Taskbar.
 Click on 'Start Task Manager' then click on Processes.
 These are all the processes running in the background.
 Remove all unneeded programs and stop any programs from running at Startup.
 Click on Start then Run.
 Type msconfig then click on Startup.
 Stop all programs that aren't needed at startup.
 Common unnecessary listings here are made by Adobe, Google, HP, Java, Groove, QuickTime, Apple, iTunes and all references to 'updates' and toolbars.